Quantum state: Mixed states of wave functions

+A pure quantum state can be represented by a ray in a projective Hilbert space over the complex numbers, while mixed states are represented by density matrices, which are positive semidefinite operators that act on Hilbert spaces.

+The Schrödinger–HJW theorem classifies the multitude of ways to write a given mixed state as a convex combination of pure states.

+Before a particular measurement is performed on a quantum system, the theory gives only a probability distribution for the outcome, and the form that this distribution takes is completely determined by the quantum state and the linear operators describing the measurement.
+Probability distributions for different measurements exhibit tradeoffs exemplified by the uncertainty principle: a state that implies a narrow spread of possible outcomes for one experiment necessarily implies a wide spread of possible outcomes for another.

 Statistical mixtures of states are a different type of linear combination.
 A statistical mixture of states is a statistical ensemble of independent systems.
 Statistical mixtures represent the degree of knowledge whilst the uncertainty within quantum mechanics is fundamental.
 Mathematically, a statistical mixture is not a combination using complex coefficients, but rather a combination using real-valued, positive probabilities of different states $\Phi_n$.
 A number $P_n$ represents the probability of a randomly selected system being in the state $\Phi_n$.
 Unlike the linear combination case each system is in a definite eigenstate.

 The expectation value ${\langle A \rangle}_\sigma$ of an observable A is a statistical mean of measured values of the observable.
 It is this mean, and the distribution of probabilities, that is predicted by physical theories.